firezone/firezone/docs/docs/authenticate/azure-ad.md

 (e.g. `https://firezone.example.com/auth/oidc/azure/callback/`).
 1. `response_type`: Set to `code`.
 1. `scope`: [OIDC scopes](https://openid.net/specs/openid-connect-basic-1_0.html#Scopes)
 to obtain from your OIDC provider.
-This should be set to `openid email profile` to provide Firezone with the user's email in the returned claims.
+This should be set to `openid email profile offline_access` to provide Firezone with the user's email in the returned claims.
 1. `label`: The button label text that shows up on your Firezone login screen.